The Longest Journey (video game): Synopsis

 April Ryan, an art student residing in Newport in 2209, finds herself experiencing odd dreams.
 After her latest one involves a meeting with a being called the "White Dragon", April is shocked when she experiences surreal dream-like events, some of which are witnessed by others.
 Seeking answers, she agrees to seek help from a local resident of her college neighbourhood of Venice, Manny Cortez, who sends her through a portal into a parallel world called Arcadia.
 On the other side, April finds herself in a temple within the city of Marcuria, where she encounters Tobias Grensret, a priest who serves a group called the Vestrum of the Sentinel.
 Initially unable to understand him, April decides to listen and magically gains the ability to speak in All-Tongue.
-Tobias, seeing she can now understand him, decides to explains to her what is going on.
+Tobias, seeing she can now understand him, decides to explain to her what is going on.

 April discovers that her world, referred to by Tobias as Stark, and Arcadia, are both parallel worlds created from a division of Earth thousands of years ago, in order to stop humanity abusing the powers of science and magic.
 To ensure a balance was maintained between the two worlds, a group of twelve individuals, six for magic, six for science, were led by four Draic Kin, dragon-like beings, into separating Earth into two worlds.
 To ensure the division would be successful and the worlds kept separate until the time of reunification, a single human was picked to act as a Guardian, who would be able to live for a thousand years, and preserve the worlds in harmony - referred to as the Balance.
 Before the four Draic Kin split up, two for each worlds, they left behind two discs: one to power the Balance in the Guardian's realm; the other to replace it should it ever break.
 Tobias further reveals that April has the power of a Shifter - an individual with the magical power to move between Stark and Arcadia freely, which Cortez had drawn out of April in order to send her to Arcadia.